Chinese trade negotiators suddenly canceled a visit to meet U.S. farmers after they wrapped up trade talks in Washington this week.Marketsread more

 Australia's ASX 200 closed up 12.16 points, or 0.23 percent, at 5,239.86, erasing losses of near 0.3 percent seen in early trade.
 The energy sector, however, finished down 1.21 percent, with major oil plays selling off.

 The session in Asia followed a mixed finish in the U.S. on Wednesday, with the closing down 31.98 points, or 0.18 percent, at 18,034.77.
-The S&P 500 index slipped 1.25 points, or 0.06 percent, to end at 2,125.77, while the Nasdaq gained 18.52 points, or 0.36 percent, to 5,173.77.
+The S&P 500 index slipped 1.25 points, or 0.06 percent, to end at 2,125.77, while the gained 18.52 points, or 0.36 percent, to 5,173.77.

 "Mental preparations for another onslaught of selling bonds and equities offshore were put on the backburner, with markets becalmed overnight," said David de Garis, a senior economist at the National Australia Bank (NAB), in an early morning note.